 It’s called Build because you will build your own pizzas there.
 It was nearly called A90 because that’s the name of the freeway that encircles Italy’s capital, and Roman pizza is what’s on the menu.
 The ambitious new restaurant that will open next weekend on Shattuck Avenue on the corner of Bancroft Way, is, like Gather and Comal before it, taking a chance that downtown Berkeley has an appetite for a buzzy, big-city eatery.

 And the restaurant is just the start.
-Later this year, Build’s owners, Lisa Holt and David Shapiro, whose background is in hotel development, are planning to transform the property’s 8,000 sq ft basement — formerly Shattuck Down Low — into a happening underground culture club serving up drinks and food along with the comedy and music acts.
+Later this year, Build’s owners, Lisa Holt and David Shapiro, whose background is in hotel development, are planning to transform the property’s 8,000-square-foot basement — formerly Shattuck Down Low — into a happening underground culture club serving up drinks and food along with the comedy and music acts.

 Meanwhile the countdown is on for Build, which the pair said will open on the weekend of April 12-13-14. (“We are hoping for Friday 12th, but don’t want to make any promises in case there are last-minute hitches,” said Shapiro.)
 [Update, 4.8.13: Owner David Shapiro said the opening has been postponed to Tuesday evening April 16.]